Which screw do I need?

 Now, if there was ever a question that seems so open ended to most people, it is probably “so, what type of screw do I need?”.
-We think the best way to answer this is to list the most popular screw types for you and give a short overview of where they can be used and the preferred applications.
-Below you will find a list of the most common types and a short description of their features.
+We think the best way to answer this is to list the most popular screw types for you.
+We'll then give a short overview of where they can be used and the preferred applications.
+We're generous like that!
+Below you'll find a list of the most common types and a short description of their features.

 Yes, screws for wood, not screws made from wood!
 These have a tapered point and can also have a smooth unthreaded portion of shank.
 These are also referred to as timber construction screws.